June 12, 2026

 There are practical reasons mixed fleets are becoming the middle ground.
 Fleets are under pressure to reduce emissions, control operating costs, and prepare for changing customer and regulatory expectations.
 A 2025 fleet survey found that 64% of fleet professionals already operate EVs, while 87% plan fleet electrification within five years.
 But that same study also pointed to the barriers holding full adoption back, including upfront vehicle costs, charging limitations, range anxiety, and infrastructure costs.

 That is why mixed fleets make sense.
-EVs can take the routes where they fit, while gas and hybrid vehicles cover the work where electrification is not ready yet.
+EVs can take the routes where they fit, while gas/diesel and hybrid vehicles cover the work where electrification is not ready yet.
 That flexibility is the advantage, but it only matters if the routing process can keep up.

 An EV may be a strong fit for a dense local route with predictable mileage and a return-to-depot schedule.
 A hybrid may be better for a route that mixes city driving with longer distances.
 A gas or diesel vehicle may still make more sense for longer routes, heavier loads, remote service areas, or work that changes throughout the day.